Missouri & Illinois School Buildings — Asbestos Exposure

 School district maintenance employees worked year-round in facilities where routine repairs — cutting into walls, replacing ceiling tiles, servicing boilers — may have disturbed asbestos-containing materials reportedly installed during original construction.

-Sponsored Legal Resource — Attorney Advertising
+Sponsored Attorney — Attorney Advertising

 Free case evaluation — no obligation to hire